Qabel/qabel.github.io/_docs/Threat-Model.md

 The stored encrypted data is publicly available.
 Thus everybody knows the number and sizes of all files and the estimated number of all folders of every prefix.

 ###1.
 Contact
 A user *B* learns one identity (drop ID, public key and alias) of a user *A* during the contact.
 When receiving a share user *B* learns the directory structure of the shared directory and its files or the shared file.
-This implies that *B* learns the name of *As* prefix the share is stored in.
+This implies that *B* learns the name of *A's* prefix the share is stored in.

 ###2.
 Qabel User
 An attacker has no advanced capabilities regarding security by being a Qabel user.